MuuFat/linkontent-bot/README.md

 # LinkedIn Tech News Auto-Poster

-Automated pipeline that fetches the latest TechCrunch headline, generates a professional LinkedIn post with AI, and publishes it to LinkedIn using a saved browser session.
+Automated pipeline that fetches the latest TechCrunch headline generates a professional LinkedIn post with AI, and publishes it to LinkedIn using a saved browser session.

 ## What This Project Does